ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 All statistics are flushed after the job has finished, so when the job is marked as completed (or failed), the statistics are guaranteed to be reliable.

+APIDs are not related to system process IDs etc. in any way.

 ### Protocol error response

 For request/reply sockets, the server uses this response if it can't recognize